GMOs and Other Hot Topics

 For post menopausal breast cancer, evidence was even weaker for dairy products – is was judged to be limited-no conclusion.
 So there were no links showing that dairy foods increase risk for breast cancer.

 However for colorectal cancer, evidence shows that dairy products decrease risk for that cancer.

 Food additives are ingredients added to foods for various reasons – for example, to add color, enhance flavors or to make them last longer.
 All additives, including artificial sweeteners, are assessed for safety before they are used in foods.

 In the US, the Food and Drug Administration (FDA) assesses all additives before they can be used.

 The only additives for which evidence has shown a link with cancer are nitrites and nitrates, which are used as preservatives in processed meat.
-Eating processed meat is strongly associated with an increased risk of colorectal and stomach cancer.
+Eating processed meat is strongly associated with an increased risk of colorectal cancer.

 There is currently no other strong evidence linking food additives to an increased cancer risk.
 Not smoking, followed by maintaining a healthy weight through eating a healthy diet and keeping active, are the most effective ways to reduce your cancer risk.